Press, Rapinoe score, US beats Brazil 2-0 in SheBelieves Cup

-The United States, winner of the last two World Cups, is now unbeaten in 36 straight games overall and 52 straight at home.
+The U.S., winner of the last two World Cups, is now unbeaten in 36 straight games overall and 52 straight at home.

 “One thing that I’ve learned playing on the U.S. women’s national team is that you have to prepare for every single game as if it’s the most important game of your life,” Press said.
 “So that’s kind of the approach I take.”